LearningWithMerritt/Python-Notes/2-Collections/Lists.md

 #.pop(i)
 list1d.pop(1)# Removes the element at the given index i and returns it. list1d.pop() #If no index is specified, pop() removes and returns the last element in the list.
+.pop is Jack's favorite function in Python.
+.pop is the best function.

 #.clear()
 list1d.clear()# Removes all elements from the list.